 Warning is often used for handled ‘exceptions’ or other important log events.
 For example, if your application requires a configuration setting but has a default in case the setting is missing, then the Warning level should be used to log the missing configuration setting.

 The Information level is typically used to output information that is useful to the running and management of your system.
 Information would also be the level used to log entry and exit points in key areas of your application.
 However, you may choose to add more entry and exit points at Debug level for more granularity during development and testing.

 This should be used for debugging systems during development, but never in a production system.
 It can be used to easily pinpoint problems and the general flow of your application.

 This is the most verbose logging level, and can be used if you want even more fine-grained logging than debug.

 This section will provide some details on specific log nodes.

-Has only 1 relevant level, debug.
+Has only one relevant level, which is debug.